-In addition to specifically mystery-related vocabulary, I occasionally use more general literary terms like dénouement, foreshadowing or Deus ex machina.
+In addition to this specialised vocabulary I occasionally use more general literary terms like dénouement, foreshadowing or Deus ex machina.
 Explanations of these can be found in many dictionaries or any good glossary of literary terms, several of which can be found on the web.
-Or you can use One Look.
+Or you can use One Look or Wikipedia to look them up.

 I will be adding more terms as they come along.

 Bibliomystery: A mystery that features books, manuscripts, book writing, bookshops, libraries, publishers, booksellers, authors, reviewers or any other book-related subject prominently in the storyline or setting.
-There’s even a website: Bibliomysteries
+Unfortunately the Bibliomysteries website had died, but here is a list of bibliomysteries from GoodReads.

 Cosy (alt.
 American spelling: cozy): Short for cosy mystery.
 So called because they are comfortable reads.
 This category of mystery is generally defined as a mystery where the violence takes place off-stage and few or no gruesome descriptions are given.
 The setting is small, usually a country village, small town or a country house, but can be any fairly closed-off location such as a train, ship or small island.
 There is a small group of suspects and the detective is usually an amateur or a private investigator who solves the case by power of observation and reasoning and/or special knowledge of some subject, like human nature, literature or antiques.
 Cosies tend to come in series and when they do there is often a running theme involved, like a bookstore, quilting, cooking, cats, gardening or what have it.
 The majority of authors seem to be women and many of the sleuths are female as well.
 Writers include Lilian Jackson Braun, Georgette Heyer, Dorothy L. Sayers, and of course Agatha Christie, whose Miss Marple still reigns as the queen of the cosy sleuths.